ag-sc/lemon.api/README.md

 ## General

 This API was developed by [Sebastian Walter](https://github.com/swalter2) in his Thesis [*Generation of Multilingual Ontology Lexica with M-ATOLL*](http://nbn-resolving.de/urn:nbn:de:0070-pub-29077066).
-The discription above was also extracted from this thesis.
+The description above was also extracted from this thesis.

 ## License